 We hope you will be entirely happy with the school, but we know that concerns do arise from time to time.
 In the first instance please ask to see your child's class teacher.
 If the matter remains unresolved please contact the year leader.
-We will always seek to find a positive resolution without recourse to formal procedures.
-A copy of our complaints and resolution procedure is available on the school website.
+A copy of our complaints procedure is available on the school website.